gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 One of her feet hurt with every step, and she needed a bathroom.
 *Are real adventures always like this?* she wondered giddily.
-Did the people in the books she borrowed from Shaper Leaf wonder they'd torn a hole in their sleeve and worry about whether they'd be able to sew it up?
+Did the people in the books she borrowed from Commander Leaf wonder if they'd torn a hole in their sleeve and worry about whether they'd be able to sew it up?

 She reached the stairs.